-The Conference and Event Organiser’s Guide For Emigrating to Australia
+For a Conference and Event Organiser Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for a Conference and Event Organiser.
 Before we examine the skills required to be recognised as a Conference and Event Organiser it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of a Conference and Event Organiser determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.